-- Some firms require you to go drinking with people from the firm frequently.
+- Some firms need you to go drinking with people from the firm frequently.

 - See A Message to Garcia and Your Career for more information.

 Whatever the requirements of the job are, you need to do them.
-Firms are evaluating whether you can do these requirements constantly.
+Firms are evaluating whether you can meet these requirements constantly.

-One of the most frequent things that I see are law firms that have notoriously demanding, or difficult to get along with partners.
-These people are often impossible to handle and require a certain type of person to have the skill to work with the person.
-Thus, certain people need to be particularly strong-willed to work with certain types of people.
+One of the most frequent things I see is law firms that have notoriously demanding or difficulty getting along with partners.
+These people are often impossible to handle and require a certain type of person to have the skill to work with them.
+Thus, certain people need to be particularly strong-willed to work with certain people.

-One of the most common calls that recruiters receive is from attorneys who may be 20+ years out of law school and not making a ton of money who are interested in going to work as first year associates in major law firms, for the first year salaries.
+Many people apply for jobs they do not want to, and it is exceedingly common for people to apply for jobs they may be perfectly qualified for but do not want to.
+One of the most common calls that recruiters receive is from attorneys who may be 20+ years out of law school, not making a ton of money, and are interested in working as first-year associates in major law firms for the first year's salaries.

-Law firms are smart and they only want to hire people who want to do the job.
-When you start having conflicting things on your resume that suggest you do not want to do the job, law firms take notice and they want nothing to do with you:
+Law firms are smart and only want to hire people who want to do the job.
+When you start having conflicting things on your resume that suggest you do not want to do the job, law firms take notice, and they want nothing to do with you:

 - Extended time off